Dosage form: injection, solution

 Acute nephrotoxicity has been observed with high doses of Cladribine (4 to 9 times the recommended dose for Hairy Cell Leukemia), especially when given concomitantly with other nephrotoxic agents/therapies.

-Cladribine Injection (also commonly known as 2-chloro-2΄-deoxy- β -D-adenosine) is a synthetic antineoplastic agent for continuous intravenous infusion.
+Cladribine Injection, USP (also commonly known as 2-chloro-2΄-deoxy- β -D-adenosine) is a synthetic antineoplastic agent for continuous intravenous infusion.
 It is a clear, colorless, sterile, preservative-free, isotonic solution.
-Cladribine Injection is available in single-use vials containing 10 mg (1 mg/mL) of Cladribine, a chlorinated purine nucleoside analog.
-Each milliliter of Cladribine Injection contains 1 mg of the active ingredient and 9 mg (0.15 mEq) of sodium chloride as an inactive ingredient.
+Cladribine injection, USP is available in single-dose vials containing 10 mg (1 mg/mL) of Cladribine, a chlorinated purine nucleoside analog.
+Each milliliter of Cladribine injection, USP contains 1 mg of the active ingredient and 9 mg (0.15 mEq) of sodium chloride as an inactive ingredient.
 The solution has a pH range of 5.5 to 8.0.
 Phosphoric acid and/or dibasic sodium phosphate may have been added to adjust the pH to 6.3±0.3.

 The chemical name for Cladribine is 2-chloro-6-amino-9-(2-deoxy-β-D-erythropento-furanosyl) purine and the structure is represented below: